 Both our Free and Premium Privacy Suite have a built-in Website scan to detect cookies and scripts used on WordPress websites.
 While developing and improving our product a recurring issue was improving our Cookiedatabase.

-Today we have a Cookiedatabase with hundreds of the most popular cookies and scripts used by WordPress websites.
-Since a couple of months we have added a feature for users of our plugin to report missing information in our database.
-We will add the following information manually when information is missing:
+Untill version 4 we used a Cookiedatabase with hundreds of the most popular cookies and scripts used by WordPress websites.
+Since a couple of months we have added a feature for users of our plugin to report missing information in that database.
+We added the following information manually when information is missing:

 - The name of the organisation which uses the cookie’s purpose e.g. “Complianz”.

 - The purpose of a single or multiple cookies

 - Retention Period.
 How long the cookie is stored

 - A clear description of what the cookie does

 - The exact names of the cookies e.g. “complianz_config”